By Wendy Stoltz / Last Modified On January 15, 2023

 - Mix until combined and no more streaks of flour remain.

-- Scoop into 18 equal portions (about 1 oz. each), and roll into balls, about the size of ping pong balls.
-In a small bowl, mix together granulated sugar and lemon zest, then roll each ball into the sugar mixture and set on prepared baking sheets.
+- Scoop into 18 equal portions (about 1 oz. each), and roll into balls about the size of ping pong balls.
+Mix granulated sugar and lemon zest in a small bowl, then roll each ball into the sugar mixture and set on prepared baking sheets.

-- Bake as directed in the recipe card below until edges are set and the tops of the cookies are no longer shiny.
+- Bake as directed in the recipe card below until the edges are set, and the tops of the cookies are no longer shiny.
 Let cookies cool before glazing.

-- To make the glaze, combine powdered sugar, lemon juice, and lemon zest in small bowl and stir until smooth.
-Drizzle the glaze over the cookies.
+- To make the glaze, combine powdered sugar, lemon juice, and lemon zest in a small bowl and stir until smooth.
+Drizzle the lemon sugar glaze over the sugar cookies.

 - Allow glaze to set before serving.

 These numbered steps match the numbered photos above and are for illustration purposes.
-For the complete list of ingredients and instructions for making gluten-free lemon cookies, please see the recipe below.
+Please see the recipe below for the complete list of ingredients and instructions for making gluten-free lemon cookies.

 One of the ways to avoid over-baking is not to make them too thin because they will bake too quickly.
-Making sure your oven is not too hot is also a good way to prevent your cookies from burning and crumbling.
+Ensuring your oven is not too hot is also a good way to prevent your cookies from burning and crumbling.

 No, you don't.
 You can start baking as soon as you mix all the ingredients!

-You can freeze the cookies after glazing using the same method, but the glaze will become a bit sticky after thawing and won't have the hard icing exterior.
+Using the same method, you can freeze the cookies after glazing, but the glaze will become a bit sticky after thawing and won't have the hard icing exterior.

 Why Do My GF Lemon Cookies Spread Too Much?

-- The butter you used was too soft: If the butter was too soft when you mixed it with sugar, your dough became too soft and therefore spread too much
+- The butter you used was too soft: If the butter was too soft when mixed with sugar, your dough became too soft and spread too much.

 - You didn't add enough flour: Always measure your gluten-free flour by weight!